 Like I said, anyone who is willing to do it, will.

 But being happy, thriving, and successful costs something.
 It costs your ego.
 You must give up your “right to be right”.
 You must pay in humility, honesty, and grace.

 How to Overcome The Negative Thoughts that Stunt Your Growth

 And conversely, what you ignore will die.
 If you make a conscious effort to pay attention to your thought processes throughout the day, take note of what you’re thinking about.

-Are you growing positive mindsets or negative ones?
+Are you growing positive mindsets or negative thoughts?
 Each thought serves an important process, so don’t avoid the negative ones (there is a time and place for those, discussed later in the post).
 But, when you are relaxed and not in a time of structured, conscious thinking—pay attention to where your mind drifts.

 If you find that your mind is focusing on fear, failure, and anxiety—then do not be surprised when you begin manifesting those things in your physical life.